TimUntersberger/keycape/README.md

   username: admin
   password: admin
 oauth2:
-  providerIdSecret: secret # used to salt the hashed id of the oauth2 connection.
-The result is used as password and id
+  secret: secret # used to salt the hash of the password
   providers:
     - provider: google
       id: "345i0345jfkgjd02jj0i4503" # id given by provider